Henryk Markiewicz

 Henryk Markiewicz (16 November 1922 – 31 October 2013) was a Polish historian, specializing in the history and theory of literature, with the particular focus on the Polish literature of 1864-1939.
 He was a professor emeritus of the Jagiellonian University, where he was a director of the Institute of Polish Philology.
 He was a member of the Polish Academy of Sciences and the Polish Academy of Learning.
-He has been one of the editors of the Polski Słownik Biograficzny, as well as several other historical book series.
+He has been one of the editors of the Polski Słownik Biograficzny, and its editor-in-chief from 1991 until 2002, as well as editor of several other historical book series.
 He has published a number of books and articles.

+He was a member of Polish United Workers' Party.
+Marta Wyka was among his doctoral students.
+He had sons Ryszard and Adam.